 12019-11-11T16:57:42-08:00Avery Freemanb9edcb567e2471c9ec37caa50383522b90999cba228491from Volume 17 of Giovanni Battista Piranesi's Opereplain2019-11-11T16:57:42-08:00Internet ArchivedatapiranesiRescan_vol17_0097.jpgAvery Freemanb9edcb567e2471c9ec37caa50383522b90999cba

-Few engravings in the Views of Rome series appear without “veduta” in the title: the Arch of Septimius Severus is one such rare engraving.
-Other prints of this type include the Theater of Marcellus, Pyramid of Caius Cestius, and Tomb of Cecilia Metella, which were all sites of keen archeological interest to Piranesi.
-Indeed, the artist produced multiple architectural studies of these monuments across the volumes of the Opere.
-The annotations in the key, below the image of the Arch, reconstruct the ancient topography of the Roman forum by listing the original name, location, and purpose of each building.
+Few engravings in the Views of Rome series appear without “veduta” in the title.
+The Arch of Septimius Severus is one such rare engraving; others include the Theater of Marcellus, Pyramid of Caius Cestius, and Tomb of Cecilia Metella, which were all sites of keen archeological interest to Piranesi.
+Indeed, the artist produced multiple architectural studies of these monuments in different publication.
+The annotations in this image’s key reconstruct the ancient topography of the Roman forum by listing the original name, location, and purpose of each building.
 For example, Piranesi notes that the Arch was used for triumphal processions to the Capitoline Hill and that “above the Mamertine Prison, where Paul and Peter were placed, the church of San Giuseppe was erected.”
 In this way, Piranesi provides viewers with an archeological and historically accurate map rather than a more traditional “view.”
-These non-views are indeed more similar in style and purpose to the architectural reconstructions and composite images in the Roman Antiquities.
-Building on Zarucchi’s argument that the “veduta” and “altra veduta” are two distinct types of images, it is worth considering that this ‘non veduta’ group of prints should be understood as a third category within the Views.
+These non-views are indeed more similar in style and purpose to the architectural reconstructions and composite images in his Roman Antiquities.
+In light of Jeanne Zarucchi’s argument that the “veduta” and “altra veduta” are two distinct types of images, it is worth considering this ‘non veduta’ group of prints as a third category within Piranesi’s Views.